UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 Misclassification can lead to delays, additional audits, and retroactive duty payments.

-Understanding and documenting the Country of Melt (COM) has become increasingly important for Canadian businesses.
+Understanding and documenting the Country of Manufacture has become increasingly important for Canadian businesses.

 This classification determines whether a product is subject to tariffs and can impact the cost of imports.

-Request that COM be listed on the Mill Test Report (MTR) along with chemical composition, mechanical properties, and heat number.
+Request that Country of Manufacture as well as COM (Country of Melt) be listed on the Mill Test Report (MTR) along with chemical composition, mechanical properties, and heat number.

-If tariffs increase on steel from specific regions, Canadian importers may face scrutiny regarding COM verification and should prepare by ensuring:
+If tariffs increase on steel from specific regions, Canadian importers may face scrutiny regarding Country of Manufacture verification and should prepare by ensuring:

 • Accurate mill certifications from suppliers

-• Internal documentation practices that track COM from purchase to final use
+• Internal documentation practices that track Country of Manufacture from purchase to final use

 WHAT HAPPENS IF BUSINESSES DON’T PREPARE?

-1. Unexpected Tariff Exposure: If tariffs are applied retroactively, companies that misclassified COM or didn’t have the correct documentation could face thousands—or even millions—of dollars in unexpected costs.
+1. Unexpected Tariff Exposure: If tariffs are applied retroactively, companies that misclassified Country of Manufacture or didn’t have the correct documentation could face thousands—or even millions—of dollars in unexpected costs.

-2. Supply Chain Disruptions: If COM verification is unavailable during importation, shipments could be held at customs, leading to delays and project overruns.
+2. Supply Chain Disruptions: If Country of Manufacture and Country of Melt and Pour verification is unavailable during importation, shipments could be held at customs, leading to delays and project overruns.

-3. Limited Sourcing Options: Relying on steel from higher-tariff COM sources may reduce access to cost-effective supply chains.
+3. Limited Sourcing Options: Relying on steel from higher-tariff Country of Manufacture sources may reduce access to cost-effective supply chains.

 HOW TO STAY COMPETITIVE AND NAVIGATE UNCERTAINTY

-• Ask mills and suppliers for pre-shipment MTRs to ensure the product’s COM aligns with tariff preferences.
+• Ask mills and suppliers for pre-shipment MTRs to ensure the product’s Country of Manufacture aligns with tariff preferences.

 • Work with vendors who provide traceable heat numbers and compliance documentation upfront.